UPOD-datascience/cookiecutter-data-science/README.md

 ├── models             <- Trained and serialized models, model predictions, or model summaries │
 ├── notebooks          <- Jupyter notebooks.
-Naming convention is a two-digit number (for ordering), │                         the creator's initials, and a short description, all in camel case, for instance:
+Naming convention is a two-digit number (for ordering), │                         the creator's initials, and a short description, all in camel case, │                         for instance 01_amt_exploratory_data_analysis │
-│                         `01_amt_data_exploration`.
-│
 ├── references         <- Manuals, PDFs, and all other explanatory materials.
 │